Hurricane Ian Recovery Resources

 Town Harbormaster: Austin Gilchrist talks to Jim about Mooring Field and inland waters.

-MAIL PICK UP
+MAIL PICK UP AND DELIVERY

 FMB residents can pick up mail in the Fort Myers Beach temporary Post Office located next to the pre hurricane destroyed office.
 Property owners can also request that mail be delivered to their addresses now.

 Hours of operation are Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Mail and package pickup, as well as Post Office Box service, will also be available on Saturday from 8:30 to 4:30 p.m.
 Post Office Box customers who had a box at the original Post Office can pick up their new key by showing a photo ID during retail hours.
 Their Post Office Box numbers will remain the same.
 As a reminder, customers must show a picture ID when picking up mail and packages.